drhirn/fhem-rhasspy/README.md

 (turn on|open){Value:on} all $de.fhem.Group{Group} (:){Room:global}([$en.fhem.Room{Room}])
 (turn off|close){Value:off} all $de.fhem.Group{Group} (:){Room:global}([$de.fhem.Room{Room}])
 ```

+Required tags:
+* Value:on and/or Value:off
+* Group

+Optional tags:
+* Room

 ### GetOnOff
 Intent to request the current state of a device.